AL2009man/perfect_dark/README.md

 > [!TIP]
 > Gyro Drift may become a occurence during regular gameplay, but far more frequent when using a first-party Nintendo Switch controllers.
 To remedy this issue: `Gyro Calibration` (under `Player [Number] Controller Options`'s `Gyro Settings`) offers various modes for you to choose from, from `While In Menus` (default), `While Stationary` to `Always`.
 Depending on what Calibration mode you choose from: just place the controller on the flat surface, and it will automatically calibrate gyro after a few seconds.
 >
 > If the Autocalibration fails or you don't want the gyro to auto-calibrate during regular gameplay: you have the ability to manually calibrate the gyro.
-You can head over to "`Gyro Settings...`" menu, either select `Initiate Gyro Calibration...`, pressing the `SHARE` button on your Xbox pad (Xbox Series X|S model-onwards) or `F10` key (Player 1 only) at anytime during both gameplay and menus, (it also complements Gyro Autocalibration process!)
+You can head over to "`Gyro Settings...`" menu, either select `Initiate Gyro Calibration...`, pressing the `VIEW` button on your Xbox pad or `F10` key (Player 1 only) at anytime during both gameplay and menus, (it also complements Gyro Autocalibration process!)
->
-> > To clarify: "SHARE" button on Xbox gamepad is a closer equivalent to `Microphone Mute button` (DualSense) or `Capture Button` (Nintendo Switch) button. (under the hood: it's actually the `MISC1` button)
 >
 > "`Gyro Calibration (Manual)`" can be rebinded within `pd.ini` or Extended Options' `Key Binding` menu.
 >